Peru is a country known far and wide for its jewel in the crown – Machu Picchu but that’s not all this country has to offer!

 Backpacking Peru was such an incredible experience from the sunsets in Lima to being in awe of Machu Picchu.
 There is so much beauty in Peru but something unforeseeable started to happen to me while in Peru.

-As I was having a great time backpacking Peru, ticking some major items off my bucket list but I was starting to get worn out.
+As I was having a great time backpacking Peru, but I was starting to get worn out.
 Warn out from 6 years of constant backpacking and working around the world.
 Days were starting to becoming a constant mental battle.
 It’s hard to explain but I loved what was in front of me but at the same time, I wanted it to be over.

 Don’t get me wrong, backpacking Peru did not put me in this mood, It’s a great country and one I would go back to, I just became mentally drained at the time.
 For that reason I started to rush my journey, wanting it to be over and in turn missed out on the rainbow mountains and a few other spots.